AltropInc/alt/doc/script/OutputFormatting.md

 2.000.000.000,250000 ⭠ fixed format, locale-aware separators
 2,000,000,000.250000 ⭠ fixed format, commas as separators
 ```
-The `fwidth` value, when present in positive value, gives minmum characters for the output.
+The `fwidth` value, when present in positive value, gives minimum characters for the output.
 If the number of output characters is smaller than the required width, leading zeros will be padded if the `fpad` value is 1, or leading spaces will be padded if the `fpad` value is 0 or is not given.
 Leading zeros or spaces will be padded after any *sign* character.
-If only `width` present, leading spaces will be padded..
+If only `width` is present, leading spaces will be padded..
 If the value needs more characters than the specified width, it will be displayed in full, not truncated to the width.
 Here are examples of using `fwidth` and `fpad` to print floating numbers in decimal.
 ```altro
 print([fsep=2, fwidth=20, fpad=1], 2000000.25, " ⭠ padding with zeros\n");
 print([fwidth=20], 2000000.25, " ⭠ padding with spaces\n");